Graduate Outcomes at AUC School of Medicine

 All AUC students need to take, and pass, this part of the USMLE exam before they can become eligible to start clinical rotations in the United States, Canada, or the United Kingdom.

-Step 2 CK and CS scores are becoming increasingly important to residency directors.
-The foundational knowledge our students receive through our clinical sciences curriculum is aimed at increasing student’s USMLE preparation for the Step 2 Clinical Knowledge (CK) and Clinical Skill (CS) sections.
+Step 2 CK score are becoming increasingly important to residency directors.
+The foundational knowledge our students receive through our clinical sciences curriculum is aimed at increasing student’s USMLE preparation for the Step 2 Clinical Knowledge (CK) section.
 AUC’s partnership with Becker and other educational partners, in addition to strategic initiatives led by institutional leaders, also strengthens students’ readiness.

-Over the past five years, AUC medical school students’ cumulative first-time pass rate on the USMLE Step 1 exam is 94 percent; on the USMLE Step 2 CK exam is 88.3 percent; and on the USMLE Step 2 CS exam is 86.5 percent.
+Over the past five years, AUC medical school students’ cumulative first-time pass rate on the USMLE Step 1 exam is 94 percent; on the USMLE Step 2 CK exam is 88.3 percent.
 Program directors look closely at a medical school student’s performance on USMLE exams when making a residency decision.

 After a medical school student graduates and earns his or her Doctor of Medicine degree, the next step is to apply for the residency program of his or her choosing.
 In most cases, the process of applying for residencies begins before they’ve officially graduated.
 Let’s look more closely: